Record, upload, and analyze GPS-based activities with the Strava iOS app

-Navigate to the record screen by tapping the circle record icon located in the middle of the dashboard (1).
-Strava will default to recording the activity type corresponding to your preference saved to your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon near the top-left of the screen.
+Navigate to the record screen by tapping the circular Record icon located in the middle of the dashboard.
+Strava will default to recording the activity type set in your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon above the Start button.

-To begin recording, simply tap the large Record icon (2) near the bottom of the screen.
-From there, the app will begin recording, and the timer will begin counting up.
+- To begin recording, simply tap the Start button near the bottom of the screen.

-You can also tap on Splits (if you're recording a run) or Map to see your splits and progress in real time.
+- You can tap on Splits (if you're recording a run) or Map to see your splits and progress in real time.

 Other recording features

-Load a route by tapping on the Record settings icon near the bottom left of the screen.
-Read more here.
+- Load a Route by tapping on the Record settings icon near the bottom left of the screen.
+Learn more

-Live Segments brings the experience of competing on a segment to your mobile phone.
-Read more here.
+- Live Segments brings the experience of competing on a segment to your mobile phone.
+Learn more

-Speed, cadence, heart rate, and power will show real-time values instead of averages.
-Runs will still use average pace.
+- Live stats like speed, cadence, heart rate, and power will show real-time values instead of averages.
+Runs will still use average pace (Summit athletes only.)

-Learn more about pairing compatible heart rate, cadence, and power meters to the Strava app.
+- Connect biometric sensors like compatible heart rate, cadence, and power meters to the Strava app.
 Learn more

-You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
-Read more here.
+- You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
+Learn more

-There are no longer green status bars for GPS signal strength.
-Instead you'll see a halo around your location indicating accuracy.
+- GPS strength indicator is a halo around your location indicating accuracy.
 The smaller the halo the stronger the GPS signal.